-You have a choice of three blade types to use in your Force blade holder, as was covered in Section 2.0.1.
+You have a choice of three blade types to use in your Force blade holder, as has been covered.
 Based on the blade type, you will need to set a Blade Offset value for that type of blade (refer to Section 2.03.9).
 Based on the material you are cutting, you will also need to set a Blade Tension on the blade holder (refer to Section 2.05).